DataDog/hiring-engineers/answers.md

 * Bonus question: In your own words, what is the Agent?

-> The Agent is a program that runs on my local machines.
+> The Agent is a program that runs on the user's local machines.
 It's responsible for collecting various information, including custom metrics, and sending it to Datadog to be analyzed.

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.